QuietDruid/OpenStackSetup/Spec's.md

 Redownloaded a fresh copy of UbunServer 22.04.5, cleared the drives, and reinstalled on the mini-PCs.
 The process moved through slowly but seemed to work alright.

+### UNTIL IT DIDN'T

+Yeah....

+Multiple errors, things didn't come back online after a reboot lead to the realization that the gains I would achieve from running Openstack on bare-metal hardware would be moot if it wasn't stable in the exact configuration desired.
+So what happened was the switch to the virtual cluster.

 ## Casualties

 Although this project was mildly successful, it was not without its losses.
 These are the brave computers that gave their machine spirits in the journey for understanding: